mblstamps/stamps2018/kmer_tutorial/sourmash.md

 What does the little dot on the lower left mean?
 What is that and why is it occurring?

+...so this is another nice investigative tool.

 ## What's in my metagenome?

 Sourmash comes with a bunch of [databases](http://sourmash.rtfd.io/en/latest/databases.html).
 I've pre-installed two of them for you --

-* /class/stamps-shared/sourmash-db/genbank-d2-k31.sbt.json - this is an SBT search database of all genbank microbes
+* `/class/stamps-shared/sourmash-db/genbank-d2-k31.sbt.json` - this is an SBT search database of all genbank microbes
-* /class/stamps-shared/sourmash-db/genbank-k31.lca.json - this is an LCA search database of all genbank microbes
+* `/class/stamps-shared/sourmash-db/genbank-k31.lca.json` - this is an LCA search database of all genbank microbes

 ----

-Here is gather running on a signature generated from some sequences that assemble (but don't align to known genomes) from the
+Here is lca gather running on a signature generated from some sequences that assemble (but don't align to known genomes) from the
 [Shakya et al. 2013 mock metagenome paper](https://www.ncbi.nlm.nih.gov/pubmed/23387867).